sparkfun/SparkFun_RTK_EVK/docs/introduction.md

 #### Memory Cards

 Finally, if you're going to be logging a lot of data, you might want to stock up on 32GB microSD cards too.
-The RTK EVK can log 'raw' GNSS data messages (RAWX and SFRBX) at 20Hz if desired.
-At that rate, you're logging about 50kB per second, 180MB per hour, or over 4GB per day!
+The RTK EVK can log 'raw' GNSS data messages (RAWX and SFRBX) at 4Hz if desired.
+At that rate, you're logging about 10kB per second, close to 40MB per hour or 1GB per day!

 <div class="grid cards" style="width:500px; margin: 0 auto;" markdown>